ixiaopan/blog/content/post/constrained-optimisation.md

 Visually, it can be seen From Figure 2 b) that both the magenta and blue points seem to be the right point we are seeking.
 But in fact, only the bule one is in a lower position.
 And we find that $\nabla_x f(x) $ and $\nabla_x g(x)$ point to the same direction at the blue point.
 Thus, $\alpha$ is positive.

-In theory, the area defined by $g(x) > 0$ is known as feasible region, i.e. any value of $x$ inside this region is valid.
-Besides, We can see that $\nabla_x f(x)$ (colored in blue) points in towards the interior of the region.
-Conversely, the negative gradient $-\nabla_x f(x)$, which is the direction along which $f(x)$ decreases the most quickly, points away from the feasible region(I don't plot it).

-If we are at a point where $-\nabla_x f(x)$ points to the feasible region, it means that a point with smaller value of $f(x)$ can be found in the feasible region, which is contradictory to the assumption that we can only move along the boundary of the region.
+In theory, if we are at a point where $-\nabla_x f(x)$ points to the feasible region, which is the area defined by $g(x) > 0$, i.e. any value of $x$ inside this region is valid, it means that a point with a smaller value of $f(x)$ could be found in the feasible region.
+But it is contradictory to the assumption that we can only move along the boundary of the region.
 In other words, this is not the optimal point.

-If $-\nabla_x f(x)$ at some point points to the exterior of the feasible region, then we are in the right position because the outer of the feasible region is invalid and we cannot move forward any further.
+If $-\nabla_x f(x)$ at some point points to the exterior of the feasible region, then we are in the right position because the outer of the feasible region is invalid and we cannot move forward any further(we are already on the border of the region).

 It is noticeable that $\nabla_x g(x)$ points in towards the feasible region.
 Therefore, we conclude that $\nabla_x f(x)$ and $\nabla_x g(x)$ have the same direction.
 Thus, $\alpha$ is positive.